KeigoKato19/puyo_uploader/README.md

 ![pdf](https://github.com/KeigoKato19/figures/raw/master/puyo_uploader/pdf.png)
 This figure is Resume how to place Puyo (pdf).
-Sharing as a resume is difficult to manage.
+Sharing as a resume is difficult to manage.

 ---